When to book a cheap flight to Washington

 The best time to visit Washington D.C, weather-wise, is spring and autumn, when the weather is at its most pleasant and warm.
 Summers in Washington can be off putting for some tourists as it can get very hot and humid.
 Temperatures usually sit between 20 and 30 degrees Celsius but sometimes reach around 40 degrees.
 Winter is cool, with the average temperature from mid-December to mid-February being around 3 degrees.
 Washington D.C can also experience some snow during this season.
 The quietest times are late August into early September and the period between Thanksgiving (4th Thursday of November) and mid-January.
 As these times are also when Washington D.C is the coldest, you are more likely to find cheap flights to Washington D.C and better hotel rates.

-When booking a flight to Washington D.C and accommodation, it is important to consider that major annual events can cause prices to increase, therefore it is sensible to book in advance.
+When booking a cheap flight to Washington D.C, it is important to consider that major annual events can cause prices to increase, therefore it is sensible to book in advance.
 One such example is the Independence Day Festivities, taking place in July.
 What better place to celebrate this significant event than the capital of the United States of America.
 The highlights are the Fourth of July parade along Constitutions Avenue, which includes 100 marching bands, the musical entertainment, such as the National Symphony Orchestra and, of course, the iconic fireworks display.
 If you are a budget traveller you may want to consider booking during other periods for better deals.

 Washington D.C. was founded in 1791 to serve as the new national capital.
 The country’s capital is home to the President of the United States, the Senate, the House of Representatives and hundreds of memorials paying homage to the country’s vibrant, and often turbulent, past.
 It also has some of the nation's most important historic monuments.